MattCza/Employee-API/README.md

 The purpose of this API is to provide RESTful API for managing (CRUD operations) employees.

 Application is build using 3-Layer Architecture:
-1. DAO (Repository) - Persistance Layer - provides comminication with Data Base.
+1. DAO (Repository) - Persistence Layer - provides communication with Data Base.
 2. Service - Business Logic - implementation of the methods.
 3. Controller - API - provides responses for HTTP requests.